magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 able to bear it?

 It’s like us living in our own country and not being very comfortable.
-When Thai people go abroad, they think they must have some very good to be able to get there.
+When Thai people go abroad, they think they must have some very good kamma to be able to get there.
 But you have to consider, when you go to a place that is strange to you, will you be able to compete with those who have lived their whole lives there?
 Still, we go there for a little while and we feel it is so great, and that we are some special kind of people who have such good kamma.
 The foreign monks were born there, so does that mean they have better kamma than we do?
 These are the kind of ideas people get from their attachment and grasping.
 What it means is that when people contact things, they get excited.
 They like being excited.
 But when the mind is excited it is not in a normal state.
 We see things we haven’t seen and experience things we haven’t experienced, and the abnormality occurs.

 When it comes to scientific knowledge, I concede to them.
 As far as Buddhist knowledge goes, I still have something to tell them.
 But in